+Dece ember 31, September 30,

-December 31, 2008 Marc ch 31, 2009
+2008 2009

 Revolving credit facility \$ \$

-Notes to former owners 10,699 9,657
+Notes to former owners 10,699 8,625

-Total debt 10,699 9,657
+Total debt 10,699 8,625

-Less-current maturities of notes to former owners (1,336) (1,018)
+Less -current maturities of notes to former owners 1,336 2,018

-Total long-term portion of debt \$ 9,363 \$ 8,639
+Total long-term portion of debt \$ 9,363 \$ 6,607

 We have a \$100.0 million senior credit facility (the "Facility") provided by a syndicate of banks which is available for borrowings and letters of credit.
 The Facility expires in February 2012 and is secured by the capital stock of our current and future subsidiaries.
-As of March 31, 2009, the total of the Facility was \$100.0 million, with no outstanding borrowings, \$43.1 million in letters of credit outstanding, and \$56.9 million of credit available.
+As of September 30, 2009, we had no outstanding borrowings, \$43.1 million in letters of credit outstanding, and \$56.9 million of credit available.

 We have a choice of two interest rate options for borrowings under the Facility; these rates are floating rates determined by the broad financial markets, meaning they can and do move up and down from time to time.
-We estimate that the interest rate applicable to the borrowings under the Facility would be approximately 1.75% as of March 31, 2009.
+We estimate that the interest rate applicable to the borrowings under the Facility would be approximately 1.5% as of September 30, 2009.
 Commitment fees are payable on the portion of the revolving loan capacity not in use for borrowings or letters of credit at any given time.
 These fees range from 0.20%-0.30% per annum, based on the ratio of debt to Credit Facility Adjusted EBITDA, as defined in the credit agreement.

 The Facility contains financial covenants defining various financial measures and the levels of these measures with which we must comply.
-We are in compliance with all the financial covenants as of March 31, 2009.
+The Facility's principal financial covenants include: